HWA Tutorial On AMD GPU

 Pros - Supports Dolby Vision P5, libplacebo renderer, ROCm OpenCL runtime is not required.

-Cons - Linux only, zero-copy only supports Vega+ GPUs for the time being.
+Cons - Linux only, zero-copy only supports Polaris+ GPUs.

 Select GPU Hardware